Liuziyu77/Valen/README.md

 ## Results

-### Training setup
+### Training setup (general)

-**100k VQA training records · 5,000 evaluation questions · Qwen3.5-0.8B and 2B backbones.** Each training run used eight H200 GPUs and updated only the decision head.
+[**100k**](https://huggingface.co/datasets/Visual-Jev/Visual-Jev-Training-General-100k) VQA training records · [**5k**](https://huggingface.co/datasets/Visual-Jev/Visual-Jev-Eval-General-5k) evaluation questions · Qwen3.5-0.8B and 2B backbones.
+Each training run used eight H200 GPUs and updated only the decision head.
 SFT used all 100k records; the two-stage run used 70k for SFT and the remaining 30k for RLCD.

 **Visual-Jev-2B-SFT reached 79.02% accuracy**, 3.52 percentage points above the original Qwen baseline.
 The **0.8B decision models ran about 1.51× faster end to end** than the baseline.